AslanSN/AslanSN/README.md

 # About Me
 <p align="justify">
     Greetings!
-I'm Aslan Staub Negro, I am a person who likes everything, very versatile and hybrid in discipline.
+I'm Aslan Staub Negro.
+I am a person who likes everything, very versatile and hybrid in discipline.
 I am passionate about both the user experience and the back-end of an application or website.
 </p>

 <p align="justify">